stormgain-dev/ionic-plugin-keyboard/README_OLD.md

 - native.keyboardshow
   * A number `keyboardHeight` is given on the event object, which is the pixel height of the keyboard.
+  * A number `visibleAreaHeight` is the pixel height of visible part of view, without any decorations, useful if `keyboardHeight` is wrong (android only).
 - native.keyboardhide